rohitkhera/_q0/README.md

 Build

 Pre-requisites: g++ and make

 Download this repo and cd in the directory _q0 and type make.

-Then run the tests by entering the following on the command line ./sampler_test
+Then run the tests by entering the following on the command line :
+./sampler_test

 You may be required to add the current directory (_q0) to your LD_LIBRARY_PATH environment variable

+On architectures other than OSX you may be required to generate the binary test files prior to running

+the tests.
+This may be done my compiling the project and running the following command  prior to running

+the tests :
+./dout

 Testing